-is a rugged, inaccessible area of inland Jamaica.
-These very characteristics have given it special importance and it is proposed that it become a World Heritage Site.
+Cockpit Country is a rugged, inaccessible area of inland Jamaica.
+These very characteristics have given it special importance such that it has been suggested to merit World Heritage Site listing.

 - it is the type locality for cockpit karst, a special landscape where abiotic conditions, such as soils, slopes, temperature, humidity and rainfall, have shaped how wildlife and humans adapted to survive.